 Body Furnace Core Temperature System Heating Pad

 Back pain is insidious and can be debilitating.
-It’s also quite scary, since the spine is the nerve center of your entire body and damage to it can lead to partial or even complete paralysis.
-It’s not something to be taken lightly, and not something to go the do it yourself route with.
+It’s also quite scary since the spine is the nerve center of your entire body and damage to it can lead to partial or even complete paralysis.
+It’s not something to be taken lightly and not something to go the do it yourself routes with.

 That said, most back pain is caused by improper posture.
 If that’s the case for you, then you’re best starting point is Hatha Yoga, a style and technique of Yoga that focuses on posture as a means of physical purification and restoration.
 It was created in the 15th century by the Yogi Swatmarama, and he took the word “Hatha” as its descriptor because “ha” means sun and “tha” means moon in sanskrit.
 The idea was to strike a true, unencumbered balance between the two – just as that should be your goal when practicing yoga for back pain.